Boost your Cuppa Joe with these Coffee Alternatives

 Okra Coffee

-Okra is a popular vegetable in West African and South Asian cuisines; one of the most popular dishes using okra is gumbo – a dish widely consumed dish in the U.S. state of Louisianna, New Orleans.
-In South Africa, okra crops are mostly harvested in Limpopo, where it thrives in warm climates and grows throughout the year.
-The green long vegetable is also called ‘lady fingers’ due to its appearance when cut longitudinally.
-The seeds are extracted from the fresh okra pods and cleaned before roasting them in the oven and grinding it to a fine powder.
+Okra is a popular vegetable in West African and South Asian cuisines; one of the most popular dishes using okra is gumbo – a dish widely consumed in Louisianna, New Orleans.
+In South Africa, okra crops are harvested in Limpopo, where they thrive in warm climates and grow throughout the year.
+The green, long vegetable is also called ‘lady fingers’ due to its appearance when cut longitudinally.
+The seeds are extracted from fresh okra pods and cleaned before roasting them in the oven and grinding them to a fine powder.

 Okra coffee was made popular in Nebraska and used as a substitute during the Civil War era when coffee was a commodity.

-Other ingredients like carrots and grains, namely barley, wheat and rye, were also used as coffee alternatives but okra was favoured for its coffee-like taste.
-In their natural form, okra seeds have a vegetal, grassy taste but through roasting the seeds, a nutty flavour develops – some might liken it to popcorn, toasted nuts and even black tea.
-Although this trend emerged from necessity, this caffeine-free invention might be worth adopting into your morning routine.
+Other ingredients like carrots and grains, namely barley, wheat and rye, were also used as coffee alternatives, but okra was favoured for its coffee-like taste.
+In their natural form, okra seeds have a vegetal taste; when roasted, the seeds develop a nutty flavour – some liken it to popcorn, toasted nuts, or even black tea.
+Although this trend emerged from necessity, this caffeine-free invention might be worth adding to your morning routine.

 Whole okra can be purchased at selected Woolworths stores.